-Coolant Level
+Engine Coolant Level

 The coolant bottle provides a quick visual method for determining that the coolant level is adequate.
-The coolant level must be at the FULL mark or above the ADD mark on the bottle.
+With the engine idling, and warm to normal operating temperature, the level of the antifreeze/coolant in the bottle should be between the ranges indicated on the bottle.

-The radiator normally remains completely full, so there is not need to remove the radiator cap unless checking for coolant freeze point or replacing coolant.
+The radiator normally remains completely full, so there is not need to remove the radiator cap unless checking for antifreeze/coolant freeze point or replacing antifreeze/ coolant.
 Advise your service attendant of this.
 As long as the engine operating temperature is satisfactory, the coolant bottle need only be checked once a month.

-When additional coolant is needed to maintain the proper level, it should be added to the coolant bottle.
+When additional antifreeze/coolant is needed to maintain the proper level, it should be added to the coolant bottle.
 Do not overfill.